 GeneCards Summary for CFB Gene

 CFB (Complement Factor B) is a Protein Coding gene.
-Diseases associated with CFB include hemolytic uremic syndrome, atypical 4 and complement factor b deficiency.
-Among its related pathways are Complement and coagulation cascades and Staphylococcus aureus infection.
-GO annotations related to this gene include serine-type endopeptidase activity and complement binding.
+Diseases associated with CFB include Hemolytic Uremic Syndrome, Atypical 4 and Complement Factor B Deficiency.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and complement binding.
 An important paralog of this gene is ENSG00000244255.